 When to be concerned?

-When you feel severe cramping with positive pregnancy test.
-You should also call your doctor if your cramps seem always to be focused on one side of your lower abdomen (regardless if they are severe or not), as this is also a sign of an ectopic pregnancy.
+When you feel severe cramping with a positive pregnancy test.
+You should also call your doctor if your cramps seem always to be focused on one side of your lower abdomen (regardless if they are severe or not), as this is also a sign of an entropic pregnancy.

-If left untreated, an ectopic pregnancy can cause the fallopian tube to tear or burst, resulting in dangerous internal bleeding.
-It may just be gas or your uterus growing, but it may also be a sign of a miscarriage, placental abruption, ovarian cyst, urinary tract infection, or an ectopic pregnancy.
-Color, odour and texture of the discharging blood must be taken in notice.
+If left untreated, an entropic pregnancy can cause the fallopian tube to tear or burst, resulting in dangerous internal bleeding.
+It may just be gas or your uterus growing, but it may also be a sign of a miscarriage, placental abruption, ovarian cyst, urinary tract infection, or an entopic pregnancy.
+Color, odour and texture of the discharging blood must be taken in the notice.